Comparing clinical presentation and interventions for upper extremity

 - Fracture causing posterior displacement of the distal radius with radial shift of the wrist and hand

-- Most common fracture from falling on an outstretched hand
+- Most common fracture from falling on an outstretched hand with the wrist in extension and radial deviation.

 - Can cause median nerve damage if edema is unmanaged